roni5604/deep-learning-project/readme.md

    - Precision: 0.3286
    - Recall: 0.3032

+3. **Linear Regression**
+   - Accuracy: 0.2207
+   - Precision: 0.2207
+   - Recall: 0.1542

-3. **Deeper MLP**
+4. **Deeper MLP**
-   - Accuracy: 0.3766
+   - Accuracy: 0.4548
-   - Precision: 0.2933
+   - Precision: 0.4717
-   - Recall: 0.3069
+   - Recall: 0.4163

-4. **Advanced CNN** (Augment)
+5. **Advanced CNN**
-   - Accuracy: 0.5437
+   - Accuracy: 0.5597
-   - Precision: 0.5883
+   - Precision: 0.5698
-   - Recall: 0.4619
+   - Recall: 0.4804

-When you run the models, the console prints intermediate epoch logs (for MLP and CNN) and final metrics on the validation set.

 ---

 ## Troubleshooting

-1. **ConvergenceWarning** (Logistic Regression):
-   - Increase `max_iter` or normalize data more thoroughly.
+- **ConvergenceWarning**: Increase `max_iter` for logistic regression, or standardize features more thoroughly.
-2. **Low Performance**:
-   - Try increasing epochs, adjusting learning rates, or using GPU.
-   - Check if your data is placed in the correct folders.
-3. **Slow Training**:
-   - Use a GPU if available (`torch.cuda.is_available()`).
-   - Reduce batch size for memory constraints, or optimize your network.

-**For deeper explanations** of each step, see the project’s `final_report.md`, which includes a detailed analysis of results, improvements, and future directions.
+- **Low Accuracy**: Increase epochs, tweak batch size, or refine architecture.
+- **No GPU**: Code runs on CPU but might be slow.
+- **Overfitting**: Increase dropout/weight decay, add more augmentation.
+- **Underfitting**: Use deeper models, more epochs, or different LR schedules.

+Refer to `final_report.md` for deeper analysis of each model’s performance and potential future improvements.